bennokr/makeprov/docs/provenance.md

 ## TriG datasets

-TriG output writes a dataset that combines the default graph for provenance with named graphs for any :class:`makeprov.rdfmixin.RDFMixin` results returned by a rule.
+TriG output writes a dataset that combines the default graph for provenance with named graphs for any {class}`makeprov.rdfmixin.RDFMixin` results returned by a rule.
 This is useful when merging provenance with domain-specific RDF data.

 ```python